Privacy Policy and Informed Consent

 Website: ico.org.uk

-By engaging with Relating To You — including counselling, workplace wellbeing services, meditation groups, or other offerings — you confirm that you have read, understood, and agree to this Privacy Policy and Informed Consent.
+By engaging with Relating To You — including counselling, couples work, children and young people’s services, workplace wellbeing, silent wellbeing groups, or online services — you confirm that you have read, understood, and agree to this Privacy Policy and Informed Consent.